awsdocs/aws-codebuild-user-guide/doc_source/sample-elastic-beanstalk.md

    Use the AWS Region selector to choose the AWS Region where your S3 output bucket is stored\.

 1. Create an Elastic Beanstalk application\.
-For more information, see [Managing and Configuring AWS Elastic Beanstalk Applications](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/applications.html) in the *AWS Elastic Beanstalk Developer Guide*\.
+For more information, see [Managing and configuring AWS Elastic Beanstalk applications](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/applications.html) in the *AWS Elastic Beanstalk Developer Guide*\.

 1. Create an Elastic Beanstalk environment for this application\.
-For more information, see [The Create New Environment Wizard](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-create-wizard.html) in the *AWS Elastic Beanstalk Developer Guide*\.
+For more information, see [The create new environment wizard](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-create-wizard.html) in the *AWS Elastic Beanstalk Developer Guide*\.
 Leave all settings at their default values, except for these settings\.
    + For **Platform**, choose **Tomcat**\.
    + For **Application code**, choose **Upload your code**, and then choose **Upload**\.
 For **Source code origin**, choose **Public S3 URL**, and then enter the full URL to the build output ZIP file in the output bucket\.
 Choose **Upload**\.